Pope Innocent VII: Papacy

-Migliorati was unanimously chosen – by eight cardinals – on 17 October 1404 and took the name of Innocent VII.
+Migliorati was unanimously chosen – by nine cardinals – on 17 October 1404 and took the name of Innocent VII.
 There was a general riot by the Ghibelline party in Rome when news of his election got out, but peace was maintained by the aid of King Ladislaus of Naples, who hastened to Rome with a band of soldiers to assist the Pope in suppressing the insurrection.
 For his services the king extorted various concessions from Innocent VII, among them the promise that Ladislaus' claim to Naples would not be compromised, which claim had been challenged until very recently by Louis II of Anjou.
 That suited Innocent VII, who had no intention of reaching an agreement with Avignon that would compromise his claims to the Papal States.
 Thus Innocent VII was laid under embarrassing obligations, from which he freed himself.

 Innocent VII had made the great mistake of elevating his highly unsuitable nephew Ludovico Migliorati – a colorful condottiero formerly in the pay of Giangaleazzo Visconti of Milan – to be Captain of the Papal Militia, an act of nepotism that cost him dearly.
 Innocent further named him the rector of Todi in April 1405.
 In August 1405, Ludovico Migliorati, using his power as head of the militia, seized eleven members of the obstreperous Roman partisans on their return from a conference with the Pope, had them murdered in his own house, and had their bodies thrown from the windows of the hospital of Santo Spirito into the street.
 There was an uproar.
 Pope, court and cardinals, with the Migliorati faction, fled towards Viterbo.
 Ludovico took the occasion of driving off cattle that were grazing outside the walls, and the Papal party were pursued by furious Romans, losing thirty members, whose bodies were abandoned in the flight, including the Abbot of Perugia, struck down under the eyes of the Pope.